List of Code Lyoko: Evolution episodes

-This is a list of episodes for the first season of the French teen drama science fiction television series, Code Lyoko: Evolution created by Thomas Romain and Tania Palumbo and produced by the MoonScoop Group for France Télévisions, Lagardere Thematiques and M6, in association with Sofica Cofanim and Backup Media.
+This is a list of episodes for the French teen drama science fiction television series, Code Lyoko: Evolution created by Thomas Romain and Tania Palumbo and produced by the MoonScoop Group for France Télévisions, Lagardère Thématiques and M6, in association with Sofica Cofanim and Backup Media.
 It is a live-action reboot of the French animated television series Code Lyoko, produced by the French company MoonScoop Group, that first aired in 2013.